eclipse/kuksa.val/doc/usage.md

   --vss arg                             [mandatory] Path to VSS data file
                                         describing VSS data tree structure
-                                        which W3C-Server shall handle.
-Sample
+                                        which `kuksa-val-server` shall handle.
-                                        'vss_rel_2.0.json' file can be found
+                                        Sample 'vss_rel_2.0.json' file can be
-                                        under [unit-test](./unit-test/vss_rel_2
+                                        found under [unit-test](./unit-test/vss
-                                        .0.json)
+                                        _rel_2.0.json)
   --cert-path arg (=".")                [mandatory] Directory path where
                                         'Server.pem', 'Server.key' and
                                         'jwt.key.pub' are located.
-  --insecure                            By default, W3C-Server shall accept
+  --insecure                            By default, `kuksa-val-server` shall
-                                        only SSL (TLS) secured connections.
-If
+                                        accept only SSL (TLS) secured
+                                        connections.
+If provided,
-                                        provided, W3C-Server shall also accept
+                                        `kuksa-val-server` shall also accept
                                         plain un-secured connections for
                                         Web-Socket and REST API connections,
                                         and also shall not fail connections due to self-signed certificates.
-  --use-keycloak                        Use KeyCloak for permission management --address arg (=127.0.0.1)            If provided, W3C-Server shall use
+  --use-keycloak                        Use KeyCloak for permission management --address arg (=127.0.0.1)            If provided, `kuksa-val-server` shall
-                                        different server address than default
+                                        use different server address than
-                                        _'localhost'_
+                                        default _'localhost'_
-  --port arg (=8090)                    If provided, W3C-Server shall use
+  --port arg (=8090)                    If provided, `kuksa-val-server` shall
-                                        different server port than default
+                                        use different server port than default
                                         '8090' value
   --log-level arg                       Enable selected log level value.
 To
                                         allow for different log level